chadgh/django-advanced-training/docs/features/contrib.messages.md

     request._messages.level = level
     return True
 ```
-This is a fairly simple function as well.
-It will return `True` or `False` indicating if it was able to change the message level, but it simply changes the level attribute on the storage backend instance, once again, found in the `_messages` attribute of the request object.
+This function will return `True` or `False` indicating if it was able to change the message level.
+It simply changes the level attribute on the storage backend instance found in the `_messages` attribute of the request object.

-Finally there are several convenience functions provided to make it simpler to add messages at specific levels.
-These functions are very simple and all do the exact same thing.
+Finally, there are several convenience functions provided to make it simpler to add messages at specific levels.
+These simple functions all do the exact same thing.

 ```python
 def debug(request, message, extra_tags='', fail_silently=False):